 NSW Practice Framework– A framework that supports and guides the way in which DCJ work with, and makes decision about children, their parents and families/kin.

 NSW Quality Assurance Framework – A framework that provides caseworkers with access to reliable and comprehensive information in relation to outcomes for children in statutory OOHC.

-Funded Contract Management (FCM) Framework – describes the way in which FACS and funded service providers and other service providers manage their contractual relationship.
+Funded Contract Management (FCM) Framework – describes the way in which DCJ and funded service providers and other service providers manage their contractual relationship.
 It ensures that governance, financial management and service delivery mechanisms are in place so that services are delivered effectively and efficiently.

-Guiding Principles for Strengthening the Participation of Local Aboriginal Community in Child Protection Decision Making – guide the partnership between local Aboriginal communities and FACS to improve participation in decision making, developed by Grandmother’s Against Removals and other stakeholders.
+Guiding Principles for Strengthening the Participation of Local Aboriginal Community in Child Protection Decision Making – guide the partnership between local Aboriginal communities and DCJ to improve participation in decision making, developed by Grandmother’s Against Removals and other stakeholders.

 Human Services Outcomes Framework – provides a common set of population-level wellbeing outcomes and indicators for NSW Government and non-government agencies.

 NSW Therapeutic Care Framework – A framework that guides service provision and works towards improving outcomes for children in statutory OOHC.

 Polices and Instruments